IBM/cloud-native-starter/workshop/00-prerequisites.md

 $ kubectl get svc,deploy,po --all-namespaces
 ```

+---

 ### 3.8 Access the IBM Cloud Container Registry manually (optional) <a name="part-SETUP-06"></a>
 [<home>](#home)

 In order to build and distribute Container images, we need a Container registry.
-We can use the IBM Container Registry which can be accessed right away from our Kubernetes cluster.
+We can use the **IBM Container Registry** which can be accessed right away from our Kubernetes cluster.
 We log into the Container Registry service via the `ibmcloud` CLI and obtain the information about our registry:

 ```sh
 $ ibmcloud cr login